sandre58/MyWpf/CODE_OF_CONDUCT.md

-﻿# MyClub Code of Conduct
+﻿# My .NET Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in MyClub a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in My .NET a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual orientation.

 ## Our Standards